 If you're happy with your airline choice, you don't need to do anything to stick with that airline for another year.
 The credit will automatically stay with your initial airline selection.
 There's no need to enroll in this benefit each year.

-How To Change Your Amex Airline Fee Credit Choice
+How to Change Your Amex Airline Fee Credit Choice

 Changing your airline preference in January